Indivicivet/ludumdare54/README.md

 # ludumdare54

-created in 48 hours for ludum dare 54
+floating rock in space :: created in 48 hours for ludum dare 54

 ## Controls